mathiasare/SIREN-ImageColorizerProject/index.md

 # INTRODUCTION

 The grand aim of this project is to build or reuse an image colorization neural network while using SIREN activation function instead.
 SIREN is a periodic activation function described in [^sitz].
-It has proven better results in fitting images, videos, audio signal, solving Poission equations etc than other exsisting activation functions.
+It has proven better results in fitting images, videos, audio signal, solving Poission equations etc than other existing activation functions.
 So, the question rose- can we use it in a neural network based model to colorize images.
 Furthermore, not only to use  it but will it perform better then for example much exploited _relu_ activation function.

 The project is divided into three phases:
 1. Experimenting with SIREN in the given Collab environment and getting acqainted with the concept.